Quantum entanglement recognition

 The key element of our quantum entanglement recognition scheme is the statistical image generating protocol, which we now introduce.
 Let $\rho_0$ denote the density matrix of a quantum (many-body) system.
 In the following, we study models of $L$ spin-1/2 degrees of freedom for simplicity, although the protocol can be extended straightforwardly to any lattice model with finite local Hilbert spaces.
 We perform measurements on the quantum state with the string $O=\sigma_1^z \otimes \dots \otimes \sigma_{L}^z$ of Pauli matrices $\sigma_l^z$ yielding as outcomes spin configurations $\mathbf{s}=(s_1,\dots,s_L)$ with $s_l = \pm 1$.
 Such measurements can be performed in quantum computing platforms such as trapped ions~\cite{2012Blatt} and superconducting qubits~\cite{2017Walter, 2018Heinsoo, 2019Touzard} or ultra-cold atomic systems via quantum gas microscopes~\cite{2016Kuhr}.
 In general, a single measurement basis is not sufficient for entanglement detection.
-We therefore generate a more detailed picture of $\rho_0$ by applying a set of $\mathcal{W}$ fixed but random local unitary transformations $U_i = u_{i,1} \otimes ... \otimes u_{i,L}$ with $i = 1, ... , \mathcal{W}$, where each local unitary $u_{i,l}$ on site $l$ is drawn independently from the circular unitary ensemble (CUE)~\cite{CUE}.
-Measuring the rotated $\rho \mapsto \rho^i = U_i \rho_0 U_i^\dag$ as before we obtain the probabilities
+We therefore generate a more detailed picture of $\rho_0$ by applying a set of $\mathcal{W}$ fixed but random local unitary transformations $U_{i>1} = u_{i,1} \otimes ... \otimes u_{i,L}$ with $i = 2, ... , \mathcal{W}$, where each local unitary $u_{i>1,l}$ on site $l$ is drawn independently from the circular unitary ensemble (CUE)~\cite{CUE}.
+The full information about $\rho _0$ can be obtained by measuring along $\mathcal{W} = 2^L$ orthogonal directions; this would lead to full state tomography.
+Here, we explore whether a limited number of measurement axes is sufficient for entanglement quantification.
+For that purpose, we start with a simple experimentally accessible way of generating independent measurement directions via local unitary rotations.
+Measuring the rotated $\rho \mapsto \rho_i = U_i \rho_0 U_i^\dag$ as before we obtain the probabilities

 with $j=1,...,\mathcal{D}$ labeling the $\mathcal{D}=2^L$ spin configurations.
+To begin, we consider the case with $\mathcal{W} = 11$.
 In this way we obtain a two-dimensional representation of $\rho_0$ in terms of the probabilities $p_{ij}$, shown for three exemplary states of different entanglement classes in Fig.~\ref{Fig.1}(a).